5 Reasons an Adjustable Bed Will Help Stop Snoring

 A large part of the population snores.
 If you snore once in a while, you don’t need to worry about it.

-Mouth snoring is due to soft tissues vibrating against each other.
+Mouth snoring is due to soft tissues in the mouth vibrating against each other.

 Tongue snoring comes from a relaxed tongue moving to the back of the throat.
 It blocks the airflow.